SNWA continues to explore the feasibility of ocean desalination

 SNWA continues to explore the feasibility of ocean desalination with other municipal Colorado River users within the United States and Mexico.
 Should Southern Nevada participate in the desalination process, any water obtained would most likely be in the form of an exchange, rather than a pipeline.
 For example, Southern Nevada could pay entities in California or Mexico to construct and operate desalination facilities in exchange for the ability to divert an equivalent portion of their Colorado River water at Lake Mead.

-Under the agreement, the Yuma Desalting Plant will be operated at one-third capacity for a total of one year to collect data on the viability of operating the plant at full capacity on a sustained basis.
-The YDP Pilot Run will increase storage in the Colorado River system and assist with meeting water-delivery obligations to Mexico.
+The Yuma Desalting Plant operated at one-third capacity for a total of one year to collect data on the viability of operating the plant at full capacity on a sustained basis.
+The YDP Pilot Run increased storage in the Colorado River system and assisted with meeting water-delivery obligations to Mexico.

-SNWA and the municipal water agencies will receive System Efficiency Intentionally Created Surplus credit equivalent to the amount of water produced and returned to the river in return for providing a portion of pilot-test funding.
-SNWA and municipal agencies also will fund a portion of the costs for environmental monitoring associated with pilot operations.
+SNWA and the municipal water agencies received System Efficiency Intentionally Created Surplus credit equivalent to the amount of water produced and returned to the river in return for providing a portion of pilot-test funding.
+SNWA and municipal agencies also funded a research study on operating the plant long term as well as a portion of the costs for environmental monitoring associated with pilot operations.
+Long-term operations of the Yuma Desalting Plant by the U.S. Bureau of Reclamation would require significant upgrades or reconfiguration of the facility.